 Stable and Sensitive miRNA Biomarkers

-MIRA can provide high quality results even with low sample amounts or low quality samples, vastly reducing the resampling and fail rate of test by more than 50% compared to other technologies
+MIRA can provide high-quality test results even with low sample amounts or low-quality samples.
+This reduces the fail rate and the need for resampling by more than 50% compared to other technologies.

 Faster Turnaround Time

-With the ability to perform decentralized testing, MIRA’s service can be performed directly onsite, shortening the turnaround time for results to as quick as just one-third of the time of competing technologies
+With decentralized testing, MIRA’s service can be performed directly onsite, shortening the turnaround time to as little as one-third of the time of competing technologies.

-When to perform the MIRA biopsy during an IVF treatment cycle?
+When do I perform the MIRA biopsy during an IVF treatment cycle?